nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Do not merge PRs failing <tooltip content="Continuous Integration e.g., GitHub Actions">CI</tooltip>.** The CI status of a PR is reported at the bottom of the {{ show_as_rounded_tab(":octicon-comment-discussion: conversation")}} tab of the PR page.
 Here's an example:<br>
   ![](images/gitHubPrStatus.png)
   * **If there is a failure**, you can click on the `Details` link in corresponding line to find out more about the failure.
 Once you figure out the cause of the failure, push the a fix to the PR.
+* **Avoid rebasing/squashing** when merging PRs.
+While both are good alternatives to the default behavior of creating a merge commit, rebasing/squashing can affect the timestamp of the commits, which can interfere with the progress tracking that we do for grading purposes %%i.e., the commits can get detected under a week different from the week they were actually done%%.
 * **After merging a PR**,
   * close the corresponding issue.<br>
     {{ icon_pro_tip }} You can use GitHub's [`Fixes #123` trick](https://help.github.com/en/articles/closing-issues-using-keywords) to get the issue to close automatically when the PR is merged.